 UC Davis takes all complaints of sexual violence very seriously.
 The safety and well-being of our students, faculty, and staff are among the University's highest priorities.
-Anyone who has been affected by sexual violence, whether on or off campus, is encouraged to utilize the support services listed here.
+Anyone who has been affected by sexual violence, whether on or off campus, is encouraged to utilize the support services listed in this section.

-The following definitions apply:
+The following definitions apply to University policies regarding sexual violence and sexual harassment:

-Complainant: any person who files a report of sexual violence or sexual harassment or other prohibited behavior or retaliation or any person who has been the alleged subject of such prohibited conduct or retaliation.

-• Confidential Resources: employees who receive reports in their confidential capacity include CARE advocates, Ombuds, licensed counselors in student counseling centers and in employee assistance programs, any persons with a professional license requiring confidentiality (including health care employees but excluding campus legal counsel), or someone who is supervised by such a person.
+Complainant: any person who files a report of sexual violence, sexual harassment, or other prohibited behavior or retaliation or any person who has been the alleged subject of such prohibited conduct or retaliation.
+Confidential Resources: employees who receive reports in their confidential capacity include CARE advocates, Ombuds, licensed counselors in student counseling centers and in employee assistance programs, any persons with a professional license requiring confidentiality (including health care employees but excluding campus legal counsel), or someone who is supervised by such a person.
+(See list of UC Davis Confidential Resources in Appendix B.)